ridham-parmar/improwised-new-website/newapp/src/content/testimonials/2-testimonial.md

 ---
 author: 'Ignacio Doncel'
 authorDesignation: 'CEO, wishyoo.com'
-description: 'Improwised Technologies planned and guided WishYoo from inception to a global platform.'
+description: 'Improwised Technologies team has planned and directed the WishYoo platform from its inception until becoming a real global platform.
+They have always taken care of quality to an extreme, repeatedly running checks on the code and architecture of external vendors to ensure the best and most efficient outcome.'
 profileImage: '../../images/testimonials/wishyoo.webp'
-siteImage: '../../images/testimonials/wishyooSite.webp'
+siteImage: ''
 ---